TinyFactory/Tiny-Factory-Docs/_posts/2012-08-11-text-overflow-ellipsis-using-CSS.md

 author: michael
 ---

-The CSS3 text overflow ellipsis solution is perfect for single line truncations.
+The CSS text overflow ellipsis solution is perfect for single line truncations.
 I use this constantly when creating mobile or responsive applications.

 {% hightlight css %}
 span {